oracle-livelabs/oci-core/oci-fullstackdrs/pre-switchover/pre-switchover.md

 ## Task 2: Connect to application VM instances and customize the application environment files

-1. Connect to MuShop App VM mushop-xxxxx-0, replace `publicipnode0` with the public IP address of mushop-xxxxx-0.
+1. From the existing Cloud Shell, Connect to MuShop App VM mushop-xxxxx-0, replace `publicipnode0` with the public IP address of mushop-xxxxx-0.
 Refer task 1.7 to get the public IP address of mushop-xxxxx-0.

     ````
     <copy>ssh -i mushopll opc@publicipnode0</copy>